On this page

 Search IP Australia's ATMOSS database to see if the trade mark you want to use is available.

 If you buy a business that already has trade mark or registered design, you'll need to transfer these into your name.
-IPA (Intellectual Property Australia) or a patent lawyer can help you do this.
+IP Australia (Intellectual Property Australia), or a patent lawyer can help you do this.

 A patent is a right granted for any device, substance, method or process, which is new, inventive and useful.

 - stop others from manufacturing, using and/or selling your invention in Australia without your permission

 - let you licence someone else to manufacture your invention